department-of-veterans-affairs/va.gov-team/products/Debt Resolution/Medical_Copays/research/jun-2021/conversation-guide.md

 ### Bill Detail Page

 * Is this what you were expecting?
-* Can you explain to me what we're looking at?
+* What are we looking at?
-* Can you tell me what you owe, based on this page?
+* What do you owe, based on what you see on this page?
 * When do you need to pay by?
 * How much do you need to pay by that date?
 * What do you think will happen if you don't pay by that date?
 * Talk to me about the charges you see here.
   * What does this mean to you?
-  * How would you normally interact with this information?
+  * How would you normally do with this information?
   * If you had questions about these charges, what would you do?
 * What do you think your options are to settle this debt?
 * Do you have any questions about this page?